codecurious-bln/emberginners-workshop/content/steps/step-1.md

 ## What is JavaScript used for?

 JavaScript is a programming language that empowers its users to build things on the web!
-What does building things on the web this specifically mean?
+What does building things on the web specifically mean?
 To understand this better, let's take a look what a browser, a program like Chrome or Firefox, actually does:

 ## What do Browsers Do?